-Although Pat and Randi Mahomes — now Randi Martin — got a divorce before Patrick was a teenager, that hasn’t stopped either parent from being influential in the NFL MVP's life.
+Although Patrick Mahomes' parents Pat and Randi Mahomes — now Randi Martin — divorced before their son Patrick was a teenager, that hasn't stopped either parent from being influential in the NFL MVP's life.
 And they'll be cheering on their son as he takes on Jalen Hurts and the Philadelphia Eagles in Super Bowl LVII.

-Pat Mahomes Sr. was never a star baseball player, but making it to The Show definitely meant he had talent.
-Mahomes posted a 42-39 record with a 5.47 ERA and 452 strikeouts with the Minnesota Twins, Boston Red Sox, New York Mets, Texas Rangers, Chicago Cubs and Pittsburgh Pirates, mainly as a relief pitcher.
+Patrick Mahomes Sr. was never a "star" baseball player, but making it to The Show definitely meant he had talent.
+And a MLB pitcher, Mahomes posted a 42-39 record with a 5.47 ERA and 452 strikeouts with the Minnesota Twins, Boston Red Sox, New York Mets, Texas Rangers, Chicago Cubs and Pittsburgh Pirates, mainly as a relief pitcher.
 That's not a terrible stat line for a professional baseball pitcher who played during a time when steroid use was widespread in the league.

-Pat Mahomes Sr., who identifies as African-American, even played for the Yokohama BayStars in the Japan Central League in the mid 1990s and for the Grand Prairie Air Hogs in the American Association in 2009.
+Pat Mahomes Sr., who identifies as African-American, even played for the Yokohama BayStars in the Japan Central League in the mid-1990s and for the Grand Prairie Air Hogs in the American Association in 2009.

-Naturally, Mahomes’ father wanted his oldest son to be a baseball pitcher, but the young kid had other plans for greatness as an NFL player.
+Naturally, Mahomes' father wanted his oldest son to be a baseball pitcher, but the young kid had other plans for greatness in his football career.

 After being a three-sport athlete at Whitehouse High School, Patrick Mahomes II committed to play football for the Texas Tech Red Raiders.
-He was also selected in the 37th round by the Detroit Tigers baseball team, but chose to play college football over pro baseball instead.
+He was also selected in the 37th round of the MLB Draft by the Detroit Tigers baseball team but chose to play college football over pro baseball instead.